CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers: Introduction

-Recently, with the emergence of powerful non-local feature extraction backbones like vision transformers~\cite{dosovitskiy2021vit,touvron2021deit,liu2021swin}, the performances of different dense prediction tasks, \eg, semantic segmentation, have been significantly advanced.
-Multi-modal data contain patterns that require modeling dependencies across modalities.
-Transformers handle inputs as sequences and have the ability to acquire long-range correlations~\cite{vaswani2017attention,dosovitskiy2021vit}, offering the possibility for a unified framework for diverse multi-modal tasks.
-However, existing multi-modal fusion modules~\cite{hu2019acnet,deng2021feanet,xiang2021polarization} are mostly architected for Convolutional Neural Networks (CNNs) that fail in establishing long-range contextual dependencies in pixel-rich image data, which prove essential for accurate semantic segmentation~\cite{fu2019danet,zheng2021setr}.
-Moreover, multi-modal data often encompass a great deal of noisy measurements in different sensing modalities, \eg, low-quality distance estimation regions caused by limited effective depth ranges~\cite{chen2020sa_gate} and uncertainties resulted from various event representations~\cite{zhang2021issafe}.
-It remains unclear whether potential improvements on RGB-X semantic segmentation can be materialized via vision transformers.
+Recently, vision transformers~\cite{vaswani2017attention,dosovitskiy2021vit,touvron2021deit,liu2021swin} handle inputs as sequences and are able to acquire long-range correlations, offering the possibility for a unified framework for diverse multi-modal tasks.
+Compared to existing multi-modal fusion modules~\cite{hu2019acnet,xiang2021polarization,deng2021feanet} based on Convolutional Neural Networks (CNNs), it remains unclear whether potential improvements on RGB-X semantic segmentation can be materialized via vision transformers.
 Crucially, while some previous works~\cite{hu2019acnet,chen2020sa_gate} use a simple global multi-modal interaction strategy, it does not generalize well across different sensing data combinations~\cite{zhang2021abmdrnet}.
 We hypothesize that for RGB-X semantic segmentation with various supplements and uncertainties, comprehensive cross-modal interactions should be provided, to fully exploit the potential of cross-modal complementary features.